45mins Physiotherapy Initial 01/02/18

 Home care Advice: Still remaining tension on soleus.
 If not able to relieve it with stretches and the spiky ball he is to come back in 2 weeks, if everything is feeling ok then he updates me by email in 2 weeks and the next appointment is scheduled for 4 weeks’ time.

-At the end of the final session, Raul tested the mobility of my right foot and toe compared with the left.
+At the end of the final session, he tested the mobility of my right foot and toe compared with the left.
 It was a lot better than the first session.
-Raul left me with further stretches to include in my stretching routine to ensure the area remains loose.
+The Physio left me with further stretches to include in my stretching routine to ensure the area remains loose.
 He told me to come back again in a months’ time to check on the progress or to contact him sooner if experiencing any problems.”

 30mins Physiotherapy Follow Up 18-03-2018